Taylor Hagler: Touring and sports car racing

 For 2022, Hagler continued competing with Bryan Herta Autosport, this time behind the wheel of the Hyundai Elantra N TCR.
 Paired with Lewis once again, the team focused on consistent finishes as opposed to race victories, tallying seven podiums but only one race victory over the course of the ten race season.
 Following a podium finish in the final round at Road Atlanta, Hagler claimed her second consecutive TCR-class championship.
 In the process, the duo became the first driver pairing in the series' TCR class to claim back-to-back titles.
 Alongside her Michelin Pilot Challenge campaign, Hagler also competed in the Indianapolis 8 Hours for RealTime Racing, joining Michael Cooper and Erin Vogel.

 Hagler's 2023 program saw her return to the Michelin Pilot Challenge, with Lewis as her co-driver for the third consecutive season.
-She was also included in Hyundai North America's lineup for the 2023 Nürburgring 24 Hours, where she'd make her debut alongside fellow factory drivers Lewis, Mason Filippi, and Harry Gottsacker.
+She was also included in Hyundai North America's lineup for the 2023 Nürburgring 24 Hours, where she would make her debut alongside fellow factory drivers Lewis, Mason Filippi, and Harry Gottsacker.
 Later in the season, Hagler took on a part-time campaign in the 2023 GT4 European Series, deputizing for the injured Charles Dawson in W&S Motorsport's lineup alongside Gustavo Xavier.
 Upon Dawson's return from injury, Hagler teamed with Dickerson in an additional W&S entry.